iwahle/othello/README.txt

 Rupesh:

 I helped to create the heuristic that this program uses.
 I initially created a heuristic in which a particular move on a board is given a score and that score is taken as the comparable value.
 Later (in assignment 2) I learned that it would be better to take the heuristic as a property of the board itself.
 In this way, we do not have to pass a certain move to the board to get it’s heuristic.
 We can know how preferable a board is by simply calling this function on the board itself.
 I also created the GoodPlayer object which uses the heuristic to beat SimplePlayer.
-I then implemented alphabeta pruning to improve our algorithm's time efficiency.
+I then attempted to implement alpha beta pruning in order to make our program more efficient, but it ended up extending our run time because I could not integrate it with our generateTree function.

 ———————————